-To use this feature, chose Dual Mode > Show from the Window menu, or click the Dual Mode icon at the bottom left of the main window.
+To use this feature, go to the Window menu and chose Dual Mode > Show, or click on the Dual Mode icon at the bottom left side of the main window.
 The first time you use Dual Mode, the second window will open on your primary display.
 Simply drag the window to your secondary display, and from that point on, Photo RAW will remember the location of the second window.
 (When the window is placed in the second display, you can choose Dual Mode > Full Screen Mode from the window menu to have the window fill the entire screen.)